Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Lewis meanwhile was enjoying his weekly break from study to watch it alongside him.
 He had climbed - carefully - onto Vedreg’s wide back and was grinning at the comedy.

 "I do not understand" Vedreg said.
 "His name is to drop a small object?
-It is… absurd."
+It is... absurd."

 "That’s the point, dude, yeah.
 It’s surreal."

 "This word *’sur-u-ree-lu’* does not translate."

 "Aww, man, we’re getting pretty abstract here.
-Surreal is like… when things are like, reality but *wrong* in some way.
+Surreal is like... when things are like, reality but *wrong* in some way.
 Bizarre."

 "I do not understand."
 Vedreg repeated.